Wizcorp/image-preloader/README.md

 	// the images are in data.images, matching the
 	// provided object structure, so you can simply do: assets = data.images;
-	// and now you have image objects instead of strings, you can for example: whateverContext.drawImage(assets.sprite, 0, 0);
+	// and now you have image objects instead of strings, you can do for example: whateverContext.drawImage(assets.sprite, 0, 0);
 });
 imagePreloader.start();